davidaurelio/ianus/README.md

 But this has been written before!
 -----

-Indeed, but unfortunately I could not find one version that would run under node.js without throwing.
+Indeed, but unfortunately I could not find an implementation that would run under node.js without throwing.
 Since I want to share view code between browser and server, I had to come up with my own solution.